University Catalog

 Unconditional Admission

-Path A: For unconditional admission to the Path A program, the candidate must meet the following requirements:
+For unconditional admission to the Path A program, the candidate must:

-• GPA of 3.0 - Have a GPA of 3.0 as calculated by Graduate Admissions.
+• Have an undergraduate GPA of 3.0 as calculated by Graduate Admissions.

-• 3 Letters of recommendation - Submit three letters of recommendation from sources who are familiar with the applicant's academic record, preferably former professors.
+• Submit three letters of recommendation from sources who are familiar with the applicant's academic record, preferably former professors.
 (For applicants who have been out of school for an extended period, letters of recommendation may be from professional sources if academic ones are no longer available).

 • For applicants whose native language is not English, a minimum score of 6.5 on the IELTS, or a minimum TOEFL iBT total score of 79 is required.
 Further, when the TOEFL iBT is taken, sectional scores of at least 22 on the Writing section, 21 on the Speaking section, 20 on the Reading section, and 16 on the Listening section are preferred.
 For otherwise highly qualified candidates, this requirement may be eased.

-Submission of a design portfolio is not required.
-If a candidate does have a portfolio of creative work showing freehand drawings or sketches, painting, graphic design, architectural or furniture design, he/she is encouraged to submit it.
+• Submission of a design portfolio is optional.
+Candidates are encouraged to submit portfolios of creative work including freehand drawings or sketches, painting, graphic design, architectural or furniture design.

-Path B: For unconditional admission to the Path B program, the candidate must meet the above requirements, and in addition must:
+For unconditional admission to the Path B program, the candidate must:

-Have a professional architecture degree (B.Arch. or M.Arch. or the international equivalent) from an accredited architecture program.
+• Have a professional architecture degree (B.Arch, M.Arch, or the international equivalent) from an accredited architecture program.

 Probationary Admission